berkes/drupalyuibasetheme/README.txt

   Online docs: http://drupal.org/node/439670

   First open these two files:

-  /genesis/genesis/css/layout.css
+    /genesis/genesis/css/uncompressed/layout.css
     /genesis_foo/templates/page/page.tpl.php (your subthemes page.tpl.php file)

   In layout.css you will find the preconfigured layout methods to choose from.

-  There are 3 main layouts, please see the documentation in layout.css.
+  There are 3 main layouts, please see the documentation in layout.css

   To change the layout select the ID selector that matches your preferred layout and change the <body id="...."> in page.tpl.php